Meeting Time: November 19, 2020 at 4:00pm EST

 • Default_avatar

-Chris Rutledge almost 4 years ago
+Chris Rutledge about 4 years ago

 Cleveland, Cincinnati, Chillicothe and others have ended the use of these cameras through citizen initiatives.
 Columbus ended its program after the CEO of Redflex was convicted and imprisoned for federal bribery charges.
 This program seeks to do nothing more than establish revenue for the city.
 This is unethical and wrong, especially during a pandemic where government action has cost people their jobs and livelihood.
 The timing and presentation clearly demonstrate this issue is for revenue only.